 They'd told Grey everything.
 Scully let Mulder do most of the talking, occasionally interjecting a comment or taking over to add specific information.
 Grey had listened, silent but for an occasional question.
 His face revealed nothing, and Scully thought wryly that Mulder's trademark deadpan was just one more thing the brothers held in common.

 "Aliens, abductions, genetically-engineered cancer, smallpox-carrying bees, clones, black oil and a sinister group of old men intent on running the world.
 Have I left anything out?"

 "You have a gift for simplification," Mulder said sardonically.

 Grey groaned and ran his fingers through his hair.
 "Either you are *both* certifiable, or *I* am for considering that even a portion of what I just heard could be true.
 I don't suppose you have any proof?
 Something concrete?"

 Scully and Mulder exchanged a look.
-"Evidence has a way of...disappearing," Scully admitted.
+"Evidence of this has a way of...disappearing," Scully admitted ruefully.

-Mulder abruptly ceased his stargazing and scowled at his brother.
+Mulder abruptly ceased his stargazing to scowl at his brother.
 "What are you trying to say?
 Why ask her that?"

 "Because she's a scientist," Grey replied with a calm that stoked Mulder's anger.
 "You said so yourself.
 By your own account she was partnered with you to debunk your work.
-She's been trained to collect and analyze data.
+She's been trained to look at the facts from a technical standpoint.
 And..."
 He hesitated as if unwilling to finish.